 By effectively communicating, you avoid any potential management headaches and allows you to develop rapport with your guests.

 Unrealistic expectations, like the amount of time it’ll take you to clean a house before you book another guest in, can make managing your Airbnb property a headache.

 Give yourself enough buffer time between guests to allow you to comfortably prepare the property.
 If you own multiple properties, you also want to give yourself plenty of time to travel and prepare to check-in or check-out guests in your other locations.

 One easy and affordable way to save time with checking in or checking out guests is to use a security lockbox.
 This is also convenient for your guests and might even earn you a positive review.

-Basically, instead of travelling to your Airbnb property to give your guests keys, you can just supply the code to a safe or lock.
+Basically, instead of traveling to your Airbnb property to give your guests keys, you can just supply the code to a safe or lock.
 Inside this will be the keys to the property.
-This allows you to spend time relaxing at home, instead of travelling back and forth.
+This allows you to spend time relaxing at home, instead of traveling back and forth.